-An eCOA/ePRO solution should unleash new ways to engage patients, strengthen retention, improve data quality and reporting, and support better outcomes in decentralized clinical trials.
+An eCOA/ePRO solution should unleash new ways to engage patients, strengthen retention, improve data quality and reporting, and support better outcomes..
 But you are unlikely to realize those results with a solution that simply digitizes paper processes.
 What does it take to design and implement a solution that delivers modern digital experiences for patients?
 Look for these must-have capabilities.

 Capability #1: All-in-one configuration

-A one-size-fits-all platform will fall short in addressing the unique needs of your trial, but a fully custom solution will almost certainly exceed your timeline and budget.
-Look for a solution that splits the difference — offering a set of core functionality that can be configured based on your needs.
+A one-size-fits-all platform will fall short of addressing the unique needs of your trial.
+But a fully custom solution will almost certainly exceed your timeline and budget.
+To clarify, look for a solution that splits the difference.
+Thus offering a set of core functionality that can be configured based on your needs.

 Ideally, it should be possible to design your solution through a single interface and deploy it through a single solution profile and platform.
 Configuration should address all the functionality you need: engagement, ePRO, virtual visits, consent and more.
 For patients, all functionality should be available through a single app.
 Most importantly, a platform should be able to support design and deployment in hours or days, not weeks or months.

 The Bring Your Own Device (BYOD) model has emerged as a hot topic in the clinical trial industry.
 Earlier conversations about BYOD prompted questions about being able to deploy validated questionnaires.
 But as COVID-19 pandemic shutdowns have prompted greater adoption of electronic solutions, even the holdouts now see the value in BYOD.

 BYOD support — for both Apple and Android devices — is a must in a modern eCOA/ePRO platform.
 Look for a solution that empowers patients to use their own smartphones to do everything from completing eConsent and survey instruments to engaging with your communications and content from their own device.